 What's the meaning of the phrase 'All agog'?

-Excited, in high spirits; in eager expectation.
+To be all agog is to be excited, in high spirits; in eager expectation.

 What's the origin of the phrase 'All agog'?

-Possibly from the French 'en gogues', meaning 'in mirth'.
+The derivation is probably from the French 'en gogues', meaning 'in mirth'.
 If that is the source, it crossed the English Channel very early.
 The first reference to 'agog' in English is Nicolas Udall's Apophthegmes of Erasmus, 1542:

 "Beeying set agog to thinke all the worlde otemele." [oatmeal]